sunnyb179/csi3335-no-name-yet/README.md

 output: html_document
 ---

-# CSI3335 Project Group No Name Yest
+# CSI3335 Project Group "No Name Yet"

-This README will show you have to run our project on your machine
+This README will show you how to run our project on your machine

 ## Getting Started